Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/cryptography/chaos.md

 ```

-Looking at `challenge.py`, it appears that its pulling some text from `https://x.com/Abhinav04139720.txt` and then encoding it using `xor`, and then writing it to a file named `output.txt`.
+Looking at `challenge.py`, it appears that its pulling some text from `https://x.com/Abhinav04139720.txt` and `flag.txt`, shuffling the order of the line, then encoding each using `xor`, and then writing it to a file named `output.txt`.
 That's all fine and dandy, but what is `XOR`?

 ## XOR